 Any questions regarding this policy and our privacy practices should be sent in writing to the Data Protection Officer.

-This policy was last updated in January 2019.
+This policy was last reviewed in October 2022.

 An organisation who (either alone, jointly, or in common with other organisations) determines the purposes for which and the manner in which any personal data are, or are to be, processed.

 (PIA and PIA Commercial known jointly as “the data controller”)

 The PIA (The Pharmacy Insurance Agency) is an independent insurance intermediary, with expertise in providing a wide range of insurance products and is authorised and regulated by the Financial Conduct Authority (Register No 307063).

 We obtain information about you when you use our website, call or email us or complete a contact form at an event.

 Personal information that we’ll process in connection with your membership includes:

 We review our retention periods for personal information on a regular basis.
 We are legally required to hold some types of information to fulfil our statutory obligations (for example for insurance claims).
 We will hold your personal information on our systems for as long as is necessary for the relevant activity, or as long as is set out in any relevant contract you hold with us.